 Anal fistulas are developed when there is a collection of pus near the anus.
-This medical condition is termed as anal abscess.
-In anal abscess treatment the pus formed is drained out.
-In some cases the pus drainage may not be complete leaving find pus which later develops to fistula.
-People having previous reports of anal abscess have high risk of developing anal fistula.
+This medical condition is termed as an anal abscess.
+In anal abscess treatment, the pus formed is drained out.
+In some cases, the pus drainage may not be complete leaving find pus which later develops to the fistula.
+People having previous reports of anal abscess have the high risk of developing an anal fistula.
 Others reasons to develop anal fistula include:

 - Infection of colon

 Some common symptoms associated with the occurrence of fistula include: